tbowmo/node-red-small-timer/README.md

 ## Option checkboxes
 The **repeat** and **inject on startup** checkboxes configures the node to either repeat the output every minute (default is that it only emits a message on state change), and if you want to inject a message upon startup / redeploy of your node red flow.

-**Wrap midnight** will wrap on time around midnight, if on time is 23:00 and off time is 02:00, checking this will turn on before midnight, and off after.
-If unchecked, it will ignore this.
-Say, you have a fixed on time at 06:00 in the morning, and a dynamic off time tracking sunrise.
-When the sunrise is before 06:00 you do not want it to turn on the porch light, you might not want to have the light turned on.
+**Wrap midnight** will wrap `on time` around midnight, if `on time` is 23:00 and `off time` is 02:00, checking this will turn on before midnight, and off after.
+If unchecked, it will be ignored.
+This is particular useful if you have a fixed `on time` at 06:00 in the morning, and a dynamic `off time` tracking sunrise, when the sunrise is before 06:00 you might not want it to turn on the porch light, and thus it should not wrap midnight.

 **Debug enable** this will add an extra output to the node providing debug information, like the different sunrise/sunset etc. times (see [debug section below](#debug))